Login

 • Rausing Circle

-Smart-casual.
-Slightly more relaxed than the stalls.
+Smart-casual, a touch more relaxed than the stalls.

-• Arena (for standing rock shows)
+• Arena (standing shows)

-Whatever the gig audience wears.
+Gig rules.
+Whatever the crowd wears.

 Royal Albert Hall auditorium with audience seated in tiered seating